rancher/elemental-docs/docs/cloud-config-reference.md

 partition for Raspberry Pi devices.

 :::warning
-Note most hooks are executed in the host environment with privileges, so that they are potentially destructive operations.
+Note most hooks are executed in the host environment with privileges, so they are potentially destructive operations.
 In most cases regular cloud-config operations at boot time are sufficient to setup the system.
 Also to include additional software in an image the preferred option is to build a [derivative image](custom-images.md) and not abuse of hooks to install additional software.
 :::